VerifyTests/DiffEngine/docs/diff-tool.md

 This allows, in most cases, for no manual closing of the tool to be required. <!-- include: diffToolCleanup. path: /docs/mdsource/diffToolCleanup.include.md -->

-This behavior is currently supported on Windows.
-On Linux and OSX, tool instances must be manually managed. <!-- end include: diffToolCleanup. path: /docs/mdsource/diffToolCleanup.include.md -->

 ## MaxInstancesToLaunch